 On the flip side, you might be using a setting which isn’t sufficient.
 The quick wash setting is one that’s easy to get addicted to, because it’s so fast, convenient and cheap to run.
 But, there’s a time when you should and shouldn’t use the quick wash setting on your washing machine.

 By using quick wash on items which require a full wash cycle, your washing machine will fail to thoroughly clean the clothes, rendering the cycle pointless.
 If you’re looking for ways to save money with your washing machine, try relying on the eco setting where appropriate instead.
-This provides a thorough wash, but uses less water and energy versus the regular cycles.
+This setting is rare in the U.S., but if you have it, it provides a thorough wash with less water and energy versus the regular cycles.
 Be prepared for it to take longer to complete though.

 3. Leave out the fabric softener